 2. Make it comfortable: While we could try various syringes or little cups, giving a child medicine comfortably wasn’t easy.
 The makers of my go-to bottle system, Dr. Brown’s, have the best solution to easily get medicine into a child’s mouth: Pacidose.

-● With the pacifier on top of the tongue, your child tastes less of the flavor of the medication as it passes to the back of the mouth.
+● With the nipple on top of the tongue, your child tastes less of the flavor of the medication as it passes to the back of the mouth.
 Bypassing that new and often unpleasant taste can make a big impact.

 ● With this system, medication transfers slowly through the syringe so your child can swallow it little by little while sucking.
 When offered medication via syringe only, families often push the liquid into the back of their child’s mouth quickly.
 This quick transfer can result in losing a big portion through spitting or spilling, or sending it down the wrong tube, both of which can be very problematic.

-● Pacidose also works with any oral syringe, so if parents have been given pre-filled syringes, they can just remove the pacifier portion of Pacidose and place it on the oral syringe.
+● Pacidose also works with any oral syringe, so if parents have been given pre-filled syringes, they can just remove the nipple portion of Pacidose and place it on the oral syringe.
 No re-measuring needed!

-With the Pacidose, a child has the familiar comfort of the pacifier, begins to calm and organize through sucking, and the medication flows slowly through the syringe in a manner similar to bottle drinking.
+With the Pacidose, a child has the familiar comfort of the nipple, begins to calm and organize through sucking, and the medication flows slowly through the syringe in a manner similar to bottle drinking.
 All of this creates a very comfortable experience for your child.